 Addition, Subtraction, Multiplication and Division

-What makes this game so wonderful is that once you roll your dice, you choose which math function(s) you are going to use.
+What makes math games like this one so wonderful is that once you roll your dice, you choose which math function(s) you are going to use.

 If your child is working on addition, use addition facts to cover your numbers.
 If your child has moved all the way through division, then let them use any and all math functions to come up with their final numbers.

 For example, let’s say I roll a 2, 4 and 5.